Boudoir photography: Boudoir in the 21st century

 Boudoir photography was popularized in the millennium with the arrival of digital photography.
 It became popular with women seeking to create a private collection of professional studio portraits.
 This is a deviation from 20th century uses which had a more commercial presence in magazines and advertisements.
 Boudoir photography dates from the mid-1980s onwards, and is characterized by the empowerment of its female subjects, who now are typically the photographer's direct clients rather than being hired models.
-While traditionally associated with women, male boudoir photography is shattering conventions and stepping into the limelight.
-This intriguing branch of photography invites men to showcase their vulnerability, strength, and confidence in a visually stunning and emotionally charged manner.
+While traditionally associated with women, male boudoir photography has become more popular.
 Private sessions typically are formatted with a photographer and one subject, with other parties present to aid in the comfort of the subject.
 Sessions can be in the studio of the photographer or any place the subject feels comfortable like their home.
 Common outfits worn during sessions can be lingerie, costumes, or completely nude depending on the client.